Skip to main content

 • Save your work often.
 Click the Save button on the report title bar and wait for it to finish saving.
 The report will time out if you are inactive for 20 minutes, and unsaved changes will be lost.

 • Read the instructions.
-Click on the "i" icon for specific instructions throughout the form, or download the full instructions using the link above.
+Click the "i" icon for specific instructions throughout the form, or download the full instructions using the link above.

 Update contact/facility info